Last Updated on December 7, 2023 by thecapetownblog

 Every weekend, you’ll find local sellers here offering up fresh, organic produce, as well as restaurant stalls showcasing some of the city’s best global cuisines.

 The Oranjezicht Market really is the place to be on Saturday and Sunday mornings in Cape Town.
-From the activewear-clad runners looking for a post-jog treat to visibly hungover groups of friends gossiping about the night before over bagels, you’ll find pretty much everyone and their mama here enjoying the wholesome vibes and artisanal goods.
+From activewear-clad runners looking for a post-jog treat to visibly hungover groups of friends dissecting the night before , you’ll find pretty much everyone and their mama here.

 What is the Oranjezicht Market?

-The Oranjezicht Market is a weekend farmer’s market at Granger Bay in the V&A Waterfront.
+The Oranjezicht Market is a weekend farmer’s market at the V&A Waterfront.
 Locals and tourists alike flock here to buy artisanal goods and organic produce, as well as chow down on some seriously tasty food.

 When is the Oranjezicht Market open?